-The Wabash Center Journal on Teaching (JoT) is an annual multi-modal academic journal.
+The Wabash Center Journal on Teaching (JoT) is an annual peer-reviewed journal.
 Each issue is theme driven and includes various forms of media—such as articles, poetry, visual art, videos of performing arts, and music—in service to critical reflection on teaching.
 As we aim to expand the traditional boundaries of scholarly writing, we remain focused on the scholarship of teaching in the fields of religious and theological studies, in both undergraduate and graduate educational contexts.

 We are committed to publishing creative academic writing in which teacher-practitioners critically reflect on their teaching practice — surfacing their assumptions, analyzing their pedagogical intentions and designs, and diagnosing challenges to student learning.